ruchikaa123/Inventory-Managment-System/README.md

-# Python Inventory-Managment-System with Json
+# Inventory-Managment-System
-In this Project I had created Inventory Management System during my internship at Elit techno group
+In this Project I had created Inventory Management System using python with Json files during my internship at Elit techno group